rubenrincon/dbximgdemo/README.md

 9. You can now go and test your app!!  🤡

-If you are not sure of the link, you can start it from the Heroku console using the Open App button
+If you are not sure of the link, you can start it from the Heroku console using the Open App button.
+Or run the `heroku open` command in the console.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_5BE384A0B772773EE7D3916BE412587034AC125EC6921B15EF4FEE7C88E3A55D_1506560336013_Screen+Shot+2017-09-27+at+5.58.35+PM.png)